Program type:

 Alumni of the program have achieved national and international success.
 They enjoy careers as university professors, commercial and media composers, arrangers and arts administrators.

-Music Composition Ph.D.
-Courses You Could Take
+Music Ph.D. with a concentration in Composition Courses You Could Take

 Learn More About UNT